bkctrl/simply-economics/README.md

 ### The need to access current user data across pages and files

-The data for the currently logged-in user (i.e. their name, profile, picture, email, etc.) had to be accessed across different sections and files. <br/>
-Fetching such data from Amazon Cognito in each page/section would result in prolonged loading times and greatly reduce the overall user experience. <br />
+The data for the currently logged-in user (i.e. their name, profile, picture, email, etc.) had to be accessed across different sections and files.
+Fetching such data from Amazon Cognito in each page/section would result in prolonged loading times and greatly reduce the overall user experience.
 To resolve this issue, user data was fetched in a separate file and exported - this data was imported by different pages/sections.

 The user data being fetched in a separate backend file: